mojtabaSefidi/EnrichEvent/README.md

    - **Note**: A pre-trained embedding model is required based on the language of your dataset.

 ## Citation
-For more details, please refer to our paper:
+For more details about methodology, please refer to our paper:

 ```
 @article{Esfahani2023EnrichEvent,